Batman: Year One (film)

-Batman: Year One is a 2011 American adult animated superhero film based on the four-issue story arc of the same name printed in 1987.
+Batman: Year One is a 2011 American animated superhero film based on the four-issue story arc of the same name printed in 1987.
 It was directed by Lauren Montgomery and Sam Liu.
 The film premiered at Comic-Con on July 22 and was officially released on October 18, 2011.

 It is the 12th film released under the DC Universe Animated Original Movies banner and was released on DVD, Blu-ray and digital copy.
 The film received positive reviews upon release for its animation and faithfulness to the source material.
 It was also a commercial success, bringing in $6.1 million on a budget of $3.5 million.